buzzqw/TUS/OBSS/markdown-separati/en/40-cursed-items.md

 ## Common Effects of Cursed Items

-The most common effects of cursed items are the following; the Narrator can invent new particular effects for specific cursed items.
+The most common effects of cursed items are the following; the Game Master can invent new particular effects for specific cursed items.

 ### Deception